-The records of a court or commission, or any part of them, whether original or transcribed, if regularly authenticated by the Moderator and Clerk, or by either of them, shall be deemed good and sufficient evidence in any other court.
-Authentication shall be in writing in the following or similar form:
+transcribed, if regularly auth nmission, or any part of them, whether original or enticated by the Moderator and Clerk, or by either of them, afficient evidence in any other court.
+Authentication shall be r similar form:

-I, \\\\\, Clerk [or Moderator] of the \\\\\
+I, , Clerk [or Moderator] of the

-[name of court] do hereby certify that the foregoing are true, correct, and complete copies of the Record in the Case of \\\\\\.
+[name of court] do hereby co of the Record in the Case of ertify that the foregoing are true, correct, and complete copies

+Signed: Date:

+Tastimony

-- Signed: \\\\\ Date: \\\\\ - B. Testimony
+B. Testimony